Ex-general Prabowo Takes Office As Indonesia President - UrduPoint

 "We don't want to disturb other countries, but we will not let any countries disturb us."

-Prabowo then went to the presidential palace in Jakarta, shaking hands with supporters before a handover ceremony with Widodo, more popularly known as Jokowi, a former rival to whom he lost two election races.
+Prabowo then went to the presidential palace in Jakarta, shaking hands with supporters before a handover ceremony with former rival Widodo, more popularly known as Jokowi, to whom he lost two elections.

+He later announced his cabinet of 48 ministers, naming Sugiono, an official from his party who goes by one name, as new foreign minister.

+Rosan Perkasa Roeslani returned as investment minister and Sri Mulyani Indrawati and Erick Thohir kept their respective portfolios of finance and state owned enterprises.

 - Rights record -